brillout/goldpage/docs/readme.template.md

 **Mobile Peformance**

-Goldpage is the only tool (that we are aware of) allowing you to remove the browser-side JavaScript of a page yealding super fast mobile performance.
+Goldpage is the only tool (that we are aware of) allowing you to remove the browser-side JavaScript.
+Removing browser-side JavaScript
+yealds a fast mobile performance.

 More at [BFA](/bfa.md).